-Next: 01/27/2017 - Federated Council 1st Reading
+Next: 04/07/2017 - Federated Council Action Item

 Proposal Summary: The proposed new bylaw would create a standardized number of maximum contests in sports that culminate in a Regional or State Championship.
 This proposal is an outcome of a Federated Council roundtable discussion and direction to the Commissioners Committee.
-It is anticipated that an updated revised proposal will be distributed at the meeting following the conclusion of the Commissioners Committee final revision on January 11, 2017.

 Background: A major area identified during by the "Governance Task Force" (2008-2011) was that the CIF needed to standardized the number of contests and scrimmages in sports that culminated in a Regional or State Championship.
-After three years of study, work and compromise by numerous committees a proposal was forwarded to the Federated Council for consideration
+After three years of study, work and compromise by numerous committees a proposal was forwarded to the Federated Council for consideration.